 Today I want to highlight something beyond winning, something which is even more important—the journey.
 As you can see in the above story, winning is not the only thing that matters.
 Meghan was a winner that day despite finishing last.

 You can see this in all sports.
 You don’t only support the best players or teams.
 You don’t only cheer for the winners.
 You cheer for the people that play with integrity and give it their all.
+(See an infographic with the main points of this article at the end.)

 Even those that come in last are cheered when they play the game with the right attitude.
 You’ll find that most sports have awards not only for winning but for many other aspects of the game.
 There are trophies and awards handed out for sportsmanship in almost every sport.